 3. The Skyline Trail

 Not to be mistaken with the first hike on this list, the Skyline trail is a multi day hike.
 This world famous backpacking trip goes 44km along the Maligne Range starting near Maligne Lake and finishing next to the Maligne Canyon.
 It can be done over 2, 3 or 4 days.
 The best views are between The Curator and Tekkara Campsites in the mid section of the trail.
-I am currently working on separate article dedicated to this hike, diving deeper in the best possible ways to tackle it and general advice on hiking the skyline trail.
+I have published a separate article dedicated to this hike, diving deeper in the best possible ways to tackle it and general advice on hiking the skyline trail.

 Length: 46km (28.6 miles)